emilyfuhrman/datavis_design/2018_Summer/Studios/02_Visualizing_Time_in_Tableau.md

 ![Data in Excel](https://github.com/emilyfuhrman/datavis_design/blob/master/2018_Summer/Studios/Images/02/02_Data_in_Excel.png)

-As we can see, this dataset includes information about every winner of the Tour de France since 1903:
+Note the column headers.
+As you can see, this dataset includes information about every winner of the Tour de France since 1903:

  * Year
  * Winner's average speed (km/h)
  * Total distance (km)